nicolaus-huang/Reinforcement_Learning_Auto_Parking/README.md

 ### Quick Start

-1. download the Neighborhood4 Environment ( modified from [swri-robotics/Neighborhood](https://github.com/swri-robotics/Neighborhood) )
+1. download the Neighborhood4 Environment from the release ( modified from [swri-robotics/Neighborhood](https://github.com/swri-robotics/Neighborhood) )

 2. unzip the environment

 3. run the Unreal Engine generated .exe file in the environment package

-4. clone this repository and execute the evaluation by
+4. clone this repository and cd into the Airsim directory then execute the evaluation by

    ```shell
    python eval.py